 - The instructor concerned makes a written response to the student's appeal.

-- If no satisfactory resolution has been reached, the appeal is sent to the Appeals Committee, which is made up of three faculty members and two student representatives.
-Taking into consideration the material in (b) and (c) above, the Committee recommends whether or not to proceed to step e.
+- If no satisfactory resolution has been reached, the appeal is sent to the Appeals Committee (GDAAC), which is made up of three faculty members and two student representatives.
+The chair of the 2022-2023 GDAAC is Prof. Thomas Dancer (email@example.com).

 - The Director asks an anonymous reader to report on the work in question and recommend a mark.

-- The report of the reader shall be given to the Appeals Committee, which then recommends appropriate action.
+- The report of the reader shall be given to the Appeals Committee (GDAAC), which then recommends appropriate action.

 Procedures for Other Appeals

 - The student should consult with the Director, who will attempt to resolve the problem.